-You don’t need more convincing to prioritize mobile advertising.
+You don’t need more convincing to prioritize your mobile advertising strategies.

 On the other hand, you may still need help approaching mobile ads.
 You might need information about mobile device behavior and a strategy for engaging mobile users effectively.